zowe/docs-site/docs/user-guide/api-mediation/wto-message-on-startup.md

           config: /path/to/logback.xml
     ```

-After that you should see the message ZWEAM001I in the Syslog when the API Mediation Layer fully starts and is ready to tackle requests.
+You successfully changed the structure of the log message if you see the message ZWEAM001I in the Syslog when the API Mediation Layer fully starts and is ready to handle requests.

+**Message example:**
-The message looks like `ZWEAM001I 2024-09-30 10:17:53.814 <ZWEAGW1:DiscoveryClient-InstanceInfoReplicator-%d:3335> jb892003 INFO  ((o.z.a.g.c.GatewayHealthIndicator)) ZWEAM001I API Mediation Layer started`
+`ZWEAM001I 2024-09-30 10:17:53.814 <ZWEAGW1:DiscoveryClient-InstanceInfoReplicator-%d:3335> jb892003 INFO  ((o.z.a.g.c.GatewayHealthIndicator)) ZWEAM001I API Mediation Layer started`